 UNITED ARAB EMIRATES

 The United Arab Emirates (UAE) has long been recognized as the commercial and business hub of the Middle East, and can be one of the easiest markets in the region for U.S. exporters to enter.
 The COVID-19 crisis hit the UAE hard in 2020, because of the shock of low oil prices and the huge toll it took on tourism.
-Events such as the Dubai Expo world fair, scheduled to run from October 2021 to March 2022, as well as the World Cup in Qatar, should aid recovery.
-After more than three years of an embargo against trade and travel links with Qatar, normal relations between the Gulf states have resumed.
+Events such as the Dubai Expo world fair scheduled to run from October 2021 to March 2022 as well as the World Cup in Qatar next year should help the sector recover.
+After more than three years of an embargo against trade and travel links with Qatar, normal relations among the Gulf states has been resumed.

 image with charts and numbers related to Wisconsin's import and export activity with United Arab Emirates